qaleadbox/leadbox-of-tricks/README.md

 3. Copy the ul element with li inside
 4. Paste here (should follow this structure):

-## Feature005: LeadBox Admin Printer
+## Feature005: IMS Internals Leads Printer Icon
 Automatically adds printer icons to leads list in the admin panel.

 Working URLs: